Atlanta Braves 2017 Opening at SunTrust Stadium

 The City’s Traffic Management Center provides a base for operations.
 The TMC enables our traffic teams viewing capabilities and situational awareness through the City’s extensive camera network.
 Our crews will be able to note deficiencies, optimize signal timings and deploy the crews as required to help facilitate traffic movement.

-A combination of turning movement counts and average daily traffic counts will be scheduled to take place before the stadium opens, during the first home game stretch, and during the third game stretch a few weeks into the season.
+A combination of turning movement counts and average daily traffic counts will be scheduled to take place before the stadium opens, during the first home game stand, and during the third game stand a few weeks into the season.
 The City will accurately capture the impact of the stadium by conducting a series of traffic counts in order to determine the level of fluctuations in traffic patterns as a direct result.
 The data can then be used to determine traffic pattern impacts and possible changes, from signalization modifications to adding turn lanes, to help better traffic flow.

 Additional Video Cameras and Adaptive Traffic Signals